LCOGT/lcogtsnpipe/manual.md

 ## Basic reduction
 This is a description of the stream-lined steps that are recommended for processing most data.
 This cookbook assumes that you have downloaded reduced data and have created catalogs for each object as described above.

-1. Verify your PSF catalog.
-It is recommended that the `psf` stage be run with the catalog option pointing to one of the catalogs you downloaded (usually apass or sloan) so that the same stars are used for build the PSF for every image.
-You should run the `psf` stage using the `--show` option on a few images in each filter to verify that the star selected from the catalog are good (e.g. not double stars, near a hot pixel, or saturated).
-In addition to showing you the model PSF, if a DS9 window is open prior to running, the image will be shown with the stars using to build the PSF circled in cyan.
-Note that these ID number represent the line number (after the header) in the catalog file and not the catalog ID numbers.
-Remove any stars that are being selected and are not good from the catalog in `$LCOSNPIPE/trunk/src/lsc/standards/cat/...`.
-Additionally, you copy the file to the installation directory.
-The easiest way to do this is to re-install the pipelines `python setup.py install`.
-Repeat this stage until you are satisfied with the stars selected for the catalog.
-**Example:**
-    ```
-    ds9&
-    lscloop.py -n 2016cok -e 20160528-20160530 -s psf --show --catalog $LCOSNDIR/standard/cat/apass/AT2016cok_apass.cat
-    ```

-2. Run the `psf` stage on all of the data without the `--show` option
+1. Run the `psf` stage on all of the data without the `--show` option.
+The default option is to use the Gaia catalog unless another catalog is specified with the `--catalog` keyword.
 **Example**
     ```
-    lscloop.py -n 2016cok -e 20160528-20180104 -s psf --catalog $LCOSNDIR/standard/cat/apass/AT2016cok_apass.cat
+    lscloop.py -n 2016cok -e 20160528-20180104 -s psf
     ```

 3. Check the PSF and image quality.
 Run the `checkpsf` stage with the `--show`.
 I like to do this by filter so I can develop a good baseline of what a field should look like in a given filter.
-Inspect each PSF and each image.
-Mark the PSFs that you want to redo with `n` and the images that you never want to see again as `b`.
-At this stage the only PSFs that I've redone are ones with exceptional seeing, where stars that normally wouldn't were saturated.
+Inspect each PSF and each image, the stars used to build are marked in blue if you use the `--no_iraf` flag.
+Mark the PSFs that you want to redo with `n` and the images that you never want to see again as `b` (this sets the quality to 1, you have to run the `checkquality -b quality` stage to recover these files).
 See https://www.overleaf.com/read/sccbqgnhwyfh for a description of different PSF shapes you may see.
 **Example for checking r-band images**
     ```
     ds9&
-    lscloop.py -n 2016cok -e 20160528-20180104 -s checkpsf --show -f B
+    lscloop.py -n 2016cok -e 20160528-20180104 -s checkpsf --show -f B --no_iraf
     ```
 4. Redo the PSF for any images you marked with `n`.
 These are selected using the `-b psf` option.
 **Example**
-lscloop.py -n 2016cok -e 20160528-20180104 -s psf -b psf --catalog $LCOSNDIR/standard/cat/apass/AT2016cok_apass.cat
+lscloop.py -n 2016cok -e 20160528-20180104 -s psf -b psf

 5. Calculate instrumental magnitudes by running the `psfmag` stage.
 This will derive aperture and psf photometry.
+If the aperture photometry is failing often, you may need to set `--datamax` and `--datamin`.
 **Example**
 ```
 lscloop.py -n 2016cok -e 20160528-20180104 -s psfmag